howardliam/muon-engine/README.md

 # Muon Engine
-Muon Engine, or simply, Muon, is an amateur game engine being developed as a personal project.
+Muon is an experimental game engine built for curiosity and learning graphics programming.

 ## Features
 - Bindless textures